 Many doctors jump to prescribe antidepressants, with 13 percent of Americans over the age of 12 reporting they took an antidepressant in the last month, according to the latest report from the National Center for Health Statistics.
-In some cases, antidepressants might be beneficial, but in other cases they be masking the underlying cause of your symptoms.
+In some cases, antidepressants might be beneficial , but in other cases they may be masking the underlying cause of your symptoms.

 Unfortunately, most doctors don’t dig deep enough to find out what may be the real cause.
-At Parsley Health, we look at several variables that have been associated with anxiety, depression, and fatigue, often eliminating the need for medications that treat these conditions.
+At Parsley Health , we use advanced testing to look at several variables that have been associated with anxiety, depression, and fatigue.
+Once we determine the root cause and develop a personalized treatment plan, we’re often able to reduce or eliminate the need for medications that treat these conditions.

-Ready to get off meds or alleviate your symptoms?
+Ready to understand what’s causing your symptoms and start feeling your best?
 Ask your doctor about getting tested for certain nutritional deficiencies and imbalances.
 Here’s what could be at the root.

 But when levels are low, this communication becomes compromised, which can lead to neurological changes.
 B12 is also involved in the production of serotonin and other neurotransmitters that regulate mood, so low levels could cause changes in the nervous system.

-One study followed 115 people with depression for six months and found that those with higher levels of B12 had a greater chance of recovery from depression, leading scientists to believe there is an association between B12 and mental health.
-Low levels of B12 have even been linked to decreased brain volume and cognition.
+One study in the journal BMC Psychiatry followed 115 people with depression for six months and found that those with higher levels of B12 had a greater chance of recovery from depression, leading scientists to believe there is an association between B12 and mental health.
+Low levels of B12 have even been linked to decreased brain volume and cognition .

 Your thyroid gland produces hormones involved in metabolism and growth, releasing the hormones only when needed.
 But when your thyroid gets out of whack (from things like stress, diet, and environmental factors), your thyroid can overproduce or underproduce these hormones, leading to a range of physical and mental symptoms.